-The problem with the Newton-Raphson iteration (27.2) is that it requires very precise initial guesses.
-For example, the nth iterate of a unimodal map has as many as $2^n$ periodic points crammed into the unit interval, so determination of all cycles of length n requires that the initial guess for each one of them has to be accurate to roughly $2^{-n}$ .
+The problem with the Newton-Raphson iteration (34.2) is that it requires very precise initial guesses.
+For example, the nth iterate of a unimodal map has as many as 2^n periodic points crammed into the unit interval, so determination of all cycles of length n requires that the initial guess for each one of them has to be accurate to roughly 2^{-n} .
 This is not much of a problem for 1-dimensional maps, but making a good initial guess for where a cycle might lie in a d-dimensional state space can be a challenge.

-Emboldened by the success of the cyclist relaxation trick (27.8) of manually turning instability into stability by a sign change, we now (i) abandon the Newton-Raphson method altogether, (ii) abandon the continuous fictitious time flow (27.9) with its time-consuming integration, replacing it by a map g with a larger basin of attraction (not restricted to a linear neighborhood of the fixed point).
+Emboldened by the success of the cyclist relaxation trick (34.8) of manually turning instability into stability by a sign change, we now (i) abandon the Newton-Raphson method altogether, (ii) abandon the continuous fictitious time flow (34.9) with its time-consuming integration, replacing it by a map g with a larger basin of attraction (not restricted to a linear neighborhood of the fixed point).
 The idea is to construct a very simple map g, a linear transformation of the original f, for which the fixed point is stable.
-We replace the fundamental matrix prefactor in (27.2) (whose inversion can be time-consuming) by a constant matrix prefactor where $\Delta \tau$ is a positive real number, and C is a $[d \times d]$ permutation and reflection matrix with one and only one non-vanishing entry $\pm 1$ per row or column.
+We replace the Jacobian matrix prefactor in (34.2) (whose inversion can be time-consuming) by a constant matrix prefactor where $\Delta \tau$ is a positive real number, and \mathbf{C} is a $[d \times d]$ permutation and reflection matrix with one and only one non-vanishing entry ± 1 per row or column.
 A fixed point of f is also a fixed point of g.
-Since C is invertible, the inverse is also true.
+Since \mathbf{C} is invertible, the inverse is also true.

-$$x' = g(x) = x + \Delta \tau \mathbf{C}(f(x) - x), \tag{27.13}$$
+$$x' = g(x) = x + \Delta \tau \mathbf{C}(f(x) - x), \tag{34.12}$$

-This construction is motivated by the observation that for small $\Delta \tau \rightarrow d\tau$ the map (27.13) is the Euler method for integrating the modified flow (27.10), with the integration step $\Delta \tau$ .
+This construction is motivated by the observation that for small $\Delta \tau \to d\tau$ the map (34.12) is the Euler method for integrating the modified flow (34.10), with the integration step $\Delta \tau$.

-The argument why a suitable choice of matrix C can lead to the stabilization of an unstable periodic orbit is similar to the one used to motivate the construction of the modified vector field in sect.
-27.1.
-Indeed, the flow (27.8) is the simplest example of this method, with the infinitesimal fictitious time increment $\Delta \tau \rightarrow d\tau$ , the infinitesimal coordinate correction $(x - x') \rightarrow dx_i$ , and the $[n \times n]$ diagonal matrix $\mathbf{C} \rightarrow \sigma_i = \pm 1$ .
+The argument why a suitable choice of matrix \mathbb{C} can lead to the stabilization of an unstable periodic orbit is similar to the one used to motivate the construction of the modified vector field in sect.
+34.1.
+Indeed, the flow (34.8) is the simplest example of this method, with the infinitesimal fictitious time increment $\Delta \tau \to d\tau$, the infinitesimal coordinate correction $(x - x') \to dx_i$, and the $[n \times n]$ diagonal matrix $\mathbb{C} \to \sigma_i = \pm 1$.

-For a given fixed point of f(x) we again chose a C such that the flow in the expanding directions of $M(x)$ is turned into a contracting flow.
-The aim is to stabilize $x$ by a suitable choice of C. In the case where the map has multiple fixed points, the set of fixed points is obtained by changing the matrix C (in general different for each unstable fixed point) and varying initial conditions for the map g.
-For example, for 2-dimensional dissipative maps it can be shown that the 3 matrices suffice to stabilize all kinds of possible hyperbolic fixed points.
+For a given fixed point of f(x) we again chose a \mathbb{C} such that the flow in the expanding directions of $M(x)$ is turned into a contracting flow.
+The aim is to stabilize x by a suitable choice of \mathbb{C} .
+In the case where the map has multiple fixed points, the set of fixed points is obtained by changing the matrix \mathbb{C} (in general different for each unstable fixed point) and varying initial conditions for the map g.
+For example, for 2-dimensional dissipative maps it can be shown that the 3 matrices remark 34.2 suffice to stabilize all kinds of possible hyperbolic fixed points.